zhwpeng/flink-app/README.md

 ```

 1. OrdersGeneratorJob.java: Use DataGenerator connector to generate mock data.
 2. OrdersJoinProductsJob.java: Join DataStream orders with products.
 If corresponding products are not available, orders will be buffered.
-We also demonstrate how to use side-output in this example.
 3. OrdersAggregateJob.java: Calculate total order values by incremental aggregation (ReduceFunction follows by ProcessWindowFunction).
+We also use side-output to capture late orders.